mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 The biggest apparent difference between this mining example and the one in the previous section on hashing is that the test here involves comparing two hexadecimal numbers, whereas previously the test involved matching a certain number of digits from the left-hand-side.
-However there is a actually a lot of similarity between these two types of test.
-Lets forget about hexadecimal numbers for a moment and just look at some unrelated decimal numbers:
+However, there is actually a lot of similarity between these two types of test.
+Let's forget about hexadecimal numbers for a moment and just look at some unrelated decimal numbers:

 <div class="codeblock">1000000000000